 Lastly, one of the best parts of this area was The Big Spring (also known as Kitch-iti-kipi).
 It feels a bit like entering another world because in the middle of nowhere is an area that only has pine trees, and in the center is a crystal clear Spring.
 There is a manually operated boat you can use to cross the Spring that has an opening in the center to view down into the Spring below.
 There are hundreds of fish there, tree roots, fallen trees, and active fissures from the underlying limestone.
 Over 10,000 gallons per minute flow from these fissures and the Spring is a constant 45 degrees all year round and never freezes.

-I hope you enjoy the photos below, and stay tuned next Thursday for Part Two of this trip - the journey to the top of the Upper Peninsula: The Keweenaw Peninsula.
+I hope you enjoy the photos below, and stay tuned next Thursday for Part Two of this trip (now live at the link below) - the journey to the top of the Upper Peninsula: The Keweenaw Peninsula.
 You can also click the link below to view nearly 200 photos from the entire trip, if the ones below aren't enough for you.
 I will also be posting sporadic videos from different areas of the trip taken via drone, so follow us on Facebook or Youtube to enjoy those!
 Our first feature is Canyon Falls.

 Founder and visual artist, specializing in all aspects of a businesses presence from imagery and video to graphics and web.
 A graduate of IPFW with a Bachelor in Fine Arts, Concentration Photography as well as an Associates Degree in Business.
 His personal photography works are focused on landscape, travel, and aerial photography.